Cauliflower Latkes make for a great meal or snack if you're in the market for some tasty and satisfying low-carb eating options.

 - A hot oven

 - Squeezing as much water as possible, from the cauliflower.

-The cauliflower is sliced up and then placed in a food processor and shredded to a rice-like consisitency.
+The cauliflower is sliced up and then placed in a food processor and shredded to a rice-like consistency.
 Next, use your hands to squeeze out as much water from the cauliflower as possible.
-We use two heads of cauliflower in this recipe for latkes and sqeezed about two cups of water from each head.
+We use two heads of cauliflower in this recipe for latkes and squeezed about two cups of water from each head.

 After mixing the base ingredients together, we roll it out on parchment paper and then we use a pizza peel to slide it on a hot stone for the oven.
 Using a preheated stone will help you achieve a nice crispy bottom for these cauliflower latkes.